First Listen: Tank And The Bangas, 'Green Balloon'

 Tank has written via Instagram that Green Balloon makes her feel "like the girl I was in middle school.
 Every song resonates to each person I was in my life up until now.
 I've been "green" with envy, green with naïveté; I've bought green and gotten High, I've felt like a balloon...full of myself and floating away and also held down.
 And like all green things...I've also changed, and I've grown.
 Green Balloon is every version of myself that I've met so far."

-This is a rare audio journey that sometimes blossoms in the form of soulful pop songs such as "Nice Things" or "Smoke.Netfilx.Chill."
+This is a rare audio journey that sometimes blossoms in the form of soulful pop songs such as "Nice Things" or "Smoke.Netflix.Chill."
 But what sets this album aside are the creative studio improvs presented in the form of interludes, including "Get Up" where I can feel the magic congealing in the moment.
 While most albums try to document the recording of songs, Green Balloon chronicles the experimental vision — the underlying philosophy that is Tank and the Bangas.
 This stuff is serious fun!